Keon Coleman

 More Fantasy News

-Coleman caught four of five targets for 51 yards in Sunday's 34-28 win over the Cardinals.
+Coleman caught one of three targets for five yards in Sunday's 31-7 wild-card win over the Broncos.

 ANALYSIS